leapdeck/AIDelvePad/README.md

 Access a glossary of up-to-date terms and definitions related to Large Language Models and artificial intelligence.

 📂 **Build Your Resource List**
-Keep track of tutorials, tools, and documentation all in one place with personalized resource saving.
+Pick your favorite A.I. tutorial vids all in one place with personalized resource saving.
+A range of videos on A.I. listed, ranging from LLM training to MCP specs.

 ⭐ **Save & Share Favorites**
 Mark your go-to resources and share them with classmates or friends.